tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

   - build-systems
 ---

-I’ve recently been learning how to use [Bazel][bazel-build] to build projects.
+I’ve recently been learning how to use [Bazel][bazel-build] and [Nix][nixpkgs] to build projects.
 Reading documentation and playing around with [codelabs][codelabs] is a great way to get started, but when learning a new technology there comes a point where you have to start applying it for real to make further progress.
 To this end I decided to migrate an old hobby project of mine to use Bazel.
-This post describes my experience and I hope serves as a useful example for others who are also new to Bazel.
+This post describes my experience and I hope serves as a useful example for others.

+Bazel is a fantastic build system which by itself provides [many benefits][bazel-competencies].
+However dependency management could be considered an area of weakness for it.
+This is understandable given its monorepo origins at Google but when not working in a monorepo, what is the best way to provide the dependencies a project needs?

+One approach is to simply assume the dependencies exist in the environment (having been put there by `apt install` or the like), but this is just ignoring the problem.
+Bazel has the concept of [external repositories][bazel-external] and is able to fetch and build source code from a variety of places[^1].
+While this might be okay under some circumstances, we probably don't want to spend significant amounts of time building a large dependency tree for a project that itself only takes a few minutes to build.

+Instead, Nix can be used to supply the dependencies to Bazel prebuilt.
+Nix and Bazel are very similar technologies (both build code from source and both place strong emphasis on properties like determinism and hermeticity), but without [diverging into the details][blog-bazel-nix] it is perhaps best to think of Nix as a package manager and Bazel as a build system.
+The advantage of Nix is that while it ostensibly builds everything from source, in practice it usually just downloads artifacts from a binary cache.

-The [project][space-game] is an unfinished game with around fifteen thousand lines of C++ code.
+The [project][space-game] I migrated is an unfinished game with around fifteen thousand lines of C++ code.
 It was originally built using some very convoluted makefiles and is structured as follows:

 <p align="center">
 <img src=project-structure.svg alt="Project structure" style="width: 100% !important;" />